-Most naturally skinny women are able to laugh at the muscle growth standards, shooting way past them—sometimes gaining muscle 2–3 times more quickly than the average woman—but then these basic strength standards can seem totally out of reach.
+Most naturally skinny women are able to laugh at muscle-growth standards, shooting way past them—sometimes gaining muscle 2–3 times more quickly than the average woman—but then inversely, these strength standards can seem cruelly out of reach.

 So, first of all, where do these strength standards come from?
 The most credible source I’ve found is Greg Nuckols, BS, from Stronger by Science (an incredible strength training blog).
 He took a survey of his readers, all of whom are serious about both powerlifting and science, but who ranged from beginners all the way up to advanced lifters.
 He found that within a year of serious lifting, the average woman was able to squat 200 pounds.
 Furthermore, Greg mentions that with proper workout programming and coaching, you should be able to do even better than that.

 However, we also need to consider how much these women were able to squat when they started lifting.
 In this case, the average women started off squatting around 145 pounds.
 So within their first year of lifting, they only added 55 pounds to the bar.